-We’re sure you know how to use your tumble dryer!
-But there are a few common mistakes that many of us could be making without even realising.
-Here’s a list of 7 tumble dryer mistakes that could be costing you money or may even be hazardous in the home…
+Using a tumble dryer may seem straightforward enough… but there are a few common mistakes that many of us could be making without even realising.
+Here’s a list of 7 tumble dryer mistakes that could either be costing you money or be hazardous in your home…

 1. Leaving Clothes on Top of the Dryer

-We’ve all been there, you run out of room whilst doing the laundry and stack it up on top of your dryer to save space.
-But, this could be a serious fire hazard.
+We’ve all been there – you run out of room whilst doing the laundry and stack it up on top of your dryer to save space.
+However, this could be a serious fire hazard.
 If clothes are on top of your dryer, there’s a risk they could fall behind and block the air vents causing heat build-up.
 Be sure to keep the area around your dryer clear so heat can escape freely.

 2. Not Cleaning Frequently

-Keeping your tumble dryer clean will not only increase its efficiency but save you money too.
+The dirtier your tumble dryer gets, the harder it has to work to do its job properly.
+Therefore, keeping your tumble dryer clean will not only increase its efficiency, but it will save you money on your energy bills too.
 Be sure to clean the inside, the sensor, the heat exchanger and empty the water reservoir after every cycle to keep your machine in top condition.

 3. Not Clearing the Dryer Filter